 - 2-3 Administrative Staff members, including members of the Committee on Undergraduate Organizations

 - 2 students, including SOCs and UOFC members

-The information provided in the organization’s year summary will include:
+The information provided in the organization’s semester summary will include:

 - the organization’s mission,